bayush11/Caltech_SURF_2023/README.md

 for i in range(len(imgNumPlt)):
     imgNumPlt[i] *= 60
 ```
 Below is the code that plots the frame by the diameter of the flocs.
-When using the Keyvani and Strom (2013) workflow, one will recieved a csv file that has the diameters of every particle tracked in the binarized images.
-This code will take that csv and find the median diameter per frame. **THIS IS IN THE MAIN.PY FILE.**
+When using the Keyvani and Strom (2013) workflow, one will receive a CSV file that has the diameters of every particle tracked in the binarized images.
+This code will take that CSV and find the median diameter per frame. **THIS IS IN THE MAIN.PY FILE.**

 This code snippet helps to get the number of frames there are in the csv file.
 ```bash